Guidelines for student visits to DG Interpretation

 - One day is spent practising "dummy booth" with the trainer and with a DG Interpretation staff interpreter.
 There is generally a short briefing session with the relevant Head of Unit.

-In order to ensure that all students have the chance to practise "dummy booth" in the European Commission's DG Interpretation, (where empty booths are in limited supply) groups should not exceed 10, or 12 at the outside.
+In order to ensure that all students have the chance to practise "dummy booth" in the European Commission's DG Interpretation, (where empty booths are in limited supply) groups should not exceed 12 at the outside.
 Exceeding 12 may limit this option.
 Security measures are now such that all visitors must be accompanied at all times in European Institution buildings.

 - Arrival at the Albert Borschette Conference Centre on a Monday morning for Security clearance and badge distribution.
 Names and ID details of all visitors must have been received at least 4 weeks before the visit.

 - Presentation of the DG, presentation of the Speech Repository or other interpretation related topics.

 - An informal meeting with the relevant Head of Unit and, if available, other members of that Unit for a question and answer session.